 This view contradicts the clear Biblical teachings that the sole requirement for salvation is the belief that Jesus died for our sins and rose again.

 Jesus paid the ultimate price, His life, to make salvation free for the asking (Matt.
 7:7-8).
-But ever since He did, mankind has been coming up with additional conditions, all to the effect of making it more expensive.
+But ever since He did, mankind has been coming up with additional conditions, all to the effect of trying to make it more expensive.